GIScience/hot-tm-critical-numbers/readme.md

 stdout_logfile=/var/log/hot-tm-critical-numbers/err.log
 ```

-Logs can be viewed in `/var/log/hot-tm-critical-numbers/`
+Logs can be viewed at `/var/log/hot-tm-critical-numbers/`.

 To run or rerun supervisor and configured programs (e.g. hot-tm-critical-numbers) it is enough to run `supervisorctl reload`.